giuliab00/experimental_2/ReadMe.md

 ----------------------

 In order to run the solution it is necessary to have the following ROS package:
-* OpenCV: that must be the same version of your ROS, in our case noetict.
+* OpenCV: that must be the same version of your ROS, in our case *noetic*.
 ```bash
 git clone https://github.com/ros-perception/vision_opencv
 git checkout noetic